cs544-wisc/f24/projects.md

 ## Submission

-You'll be doing all your work on GitHub classroom.
-Watch for Canvas announcements providing project invite links.
+You'll be doing all your work on GitLab (in private repos we'll help you setup).
+Watch for Canvas announcements for further details.

 * if you worked with a partner, make one submission.
 Requirement: commit history must show at least one commit from each partner.
 * projects have four parts; for notebooks, use big headers to divide your work into the four parts ("# Part 1: ...")